Samaritans (charity): Confidentiality

 Samaritans have a strict code of caller confidentiality, even after the death of a caller.
 Unless the caller gives consent to pass on information, confidentiality will be broken only in rare circumstances, such as when Samaritans receives bomb or terrorism warnings, to call an ambulance because a caller appears to be incapable of making rational decisions, when the caller is threatening volunteers or deliberately preventing the service being delivered to other callers, or when there is a safeguarding concern.

-In November 2011, the Board of Trustees agreed a motion breaking with confidentiality in the Republic of Ireland, "To provide confidential support to children but report to the Health Service Executive any contacts (from either adults or children) where it appears a child is experiencing specific situations such as those that can cause them serious harm from themselves or others."
+In November 2011, the Board of Trustees agreed a motion breaking with confidentiality in Ireland, "To provide confidential support to children but report to the Health Service Executive any contacts (from either adults or children) where it appears a child is experiencing specific situations such as those that can cause them serious harm from themselves or others."

 In 2011, Facebook collaborated with Samaritans to offer help to people in distress.
 This led to 'cold case' calling, which some believed was an infringement on people's privacy.
 An Irish journalist wrote of her experience of receiving such a communication.